-100 Children’s Books to help talk about Racism & Discrimination
+100+ Children’s & YA Books about Racism & Discrimination

 with 30 Comments

-Talking to children and teenagers about racism and discrimination is as necessary as it is uncomfortable for most parents and educators (especially white ones).
+Talking to children and teenagers about racism and discrimination is as necessary (now more than ever!) as it is uncomfortable for most parents and educators (especially white ones).
 Necessary because racial bias in children starts as early as age 3; uncomfortable because it means we have to confront our children with the harsh reality of racism as well address our own racial biases.

-These multicultural children’s books are a selection of picture books and novels about the past and the present.
-They can be helpful for talking to children and teenagers about racism and its devastating consequences.
+These multicultural children’s books are a selection of children’s and young adult books about the past and the present.
+They can be helpful for talking to children and teenagers about racism and its devastating consequences for individuals and communities.

 In this updated list we have included a few books for babies, toddlers and preschoolers, too.
 Although at this age they are too young to grasp the concept of racism and discrimination, they should be exposed to books that feature different races and cultures in order to create awareness and empathy.